 This wearable accessory from Angela Oklim Lee (MA Design Products) is aiming to be a more user friendly version of big, bulky, wired devices for people with Parkinson's suffering from soft voice disorder.
 Vocifer is a noninvasive voice amplifier that aims to be comfortable enough to wear everyday and help to tackle the stigma around voice conditions and the accompanying tech.

-The final form is a pair of glasses that cleverly uses piezo actuators on the wearer's nasal bone, which act as contact mics to pick up the physical vibration of their voice.
+The final form is a pair of glasses that cleverly uses contact microphones on the wearer's nasal bone, which act as contact mics to pick up the physical vibration of their voice.
 The designer has also built an empathy toolkit including a pen that allows the user to feel what it's like to write with tremors.

 The spaces of meditation and yoga have been treated to a few wearables over the years and now xHa is hoping to join the ranks.
 It's a collaboration between designers Andriana Nassou and Andrea Pisa, computer scientist George Chernyshov, and Takafumi Kawakami, head monk at Shunkoin Temple in Kyoto, Japan.